 The University of Southern Indiana is committed to providing equal access under these Procedures to individuals with disabilities.
-Individuals who require academic adjustments, auxiliary aids and services and/or reasonable accommodations to participate in any part of the resolution process should contact the Title IX Coordinator and Affirmative Action Officer.
+Individuals who require academic adjustments, auxiliary aids and services and/or reasonable accommodations to participate in any part of the resolution process should contact the Title IX Coordinator and Director of Institutional Equity.